vgarri/vgarri/README.md

 # 👋 Hi, I'm Víctor!

-I'm currently a **Fullstack Developer Student** at [The Bridge](https://thebridge.tech/bootcamps/desarrollo-web-full-stack/madrid), working really hard to hone my skills in both frontend and backend development.
+I'm a **Fullstack Developer**, working really hard to hone my skills in both frontend and backend development.
 I love learning about new technologies and constantly improving my coding abilities. 🚀

 ---